api-evangelist/ide/README.md

-# API Performance
+# IDE APIs Research
-This is my API performance research
+This is my IDE API research